draftstudios/draft-studios-website/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-See the section about [deployment](#deployment) for more information.
+## The ColdFusion Part

+ColdFusion assets are located in /draft-studios-website/public/ and /draft-studios-website/public/services/.
+As long as you copy the build folder after running `npm run build` onto a ColdFusion Web Server reachable directory, everything should work fine.

+## Why??

 Why did we build it??
-Basically, because it's fun and cuz we can.
-It started as a little project where we could showcase our talents online while keeping things fun.
-We wanted it to resemble the side scrolling video games we grew up playing.
-We dont exactly get to sit at home all day playing games after school anymore, so this was kind of our adult version of that.
-Mixing a little nostalgia with a little bit of business.
+Basically, because it's fun and because we can.
+It started as a little project where we could showcase our talents online while keeping things light-hearted.
+We wanted it to resemble the side-scrolling video games we grew up playing, with throw-backs to The Simpsons and Mario.
+We don't exactly get to sit at home all day playing games after school anymore, so this is kind of our adult version of that.
+Mixing in a little nostalgia with a little bit of business.